Once cocaine hits the streets in America, it is often cut with a bunch of agents to buff it out. This gives dealers a bigger profit.

 If hemoglobin levels rise above 15%, patients will experience cardiac and neurologic symptoms.
 If the levels rise above 70%, the condition becomes fatal.

-When added to pure cocaine, boric acid heightens the anaesthetic effects of the drug.
+When added to pure cocaine, boric acid heightens the anesthetic effects of the drug.
 The acid also looks like cocaine crystals, so it’s easy to mix in with the cocaine.
 Many buyers are none the wiser.
 Considering the fact that this chemical is used to manufacture ant and rodent pesticides, it is highly toxic.
 In fact, many experts would label it as a dangerous poison.

 Due to its toxic nature, ingestion of large quantities of boric acid can lead to death.
 Blow laced with boric acid often causes numerous neurological and physical conditions.
 It’s definitely one of the worst cutting agents to have in coke.

 A recent rise in overdoses is due to fentanyl.
-Fentanyl is a powerful opioid that is not only stronger than heroin, but also 50 to 100 times more potent than morphine.
+Fentanyl is a powerful opioid that is not only stronger than heroin but also 50 to 100 times more potent than morphine.

 This synthetic opioid is often prescribed to treat advanced stages of cancer.
 Unfortunately, only a small quantity can cause a fatal overdose.